50 year anniversary of Gladesville Bridge

 Gladesville Bridge takes vehicle and pedestrian traffic between Gladesville and Drummoyne over the Parramatta River and is located six kilometres north west of Sydney’s Central Business District.

-When opened on 2 October 1964 it was, at 1000 feet (305 metres) the longest span concrete arch bridge in the world.
+When opened on 2 October 1964 it was, at 1000 feet (305 metres) the longest span concrete bridge in the world.
 It remained so until superseded in 1980 by the 416 metre span Krk Bridge in Croatia.
 It replaced a two-lane iron truss bridge built in 1881 which was the only road crossing of the river east of Parramatta until the Sydney Harbour Bridge opened in 1932.

 It was a bold and ambitious project, built at a time of great growth and expansion in post-war Australia.
 Along with Tarban Creek Bridge and Fig Tree Bridge, it was originally planned by the Department of Main Roads (DMR) to form part of the North-Western Expressway, intended to serve the northern suburbs of Sydney and link with the Sydney-Newcastle Expressway at Wahroonga.
 Whilst the North-Western Expressway was later abandoned, the Gladesville Bridge remains as an engineering feat and a testament to the skill and commitment of all involved.